 Although structures and approaches to K-12 schooling may be widely debated, one goal unites us all: we are committed to serving all students.
 Each year, Attallah College hosts a collaborative event where members of the community have an opportunity to become agents of change.
 The event includes a reception as well as a panel and roundtable discussions with leaders in education.

 - Education Roundtable3 on Excellent Schools launched Attallah College’s Education Prize (ePrize)

 - Education Roundtable4 on Excellent Schools: Focus on Mental Health

 - Education Roundtable5 on Excellent Schools will be held on October 30, 2018.

 The Thompson Policy Institute (TPI) on Disability and Autism hosts an annual summit to present its research that results in policy recommendations to decision makers at the local, state, and eventually national levels.

 The 3rd Annual DisAbility Summit will be on Monday, May 7, 2018.
 The keynote speaker will be Dr. Mary A. Falvey.

 Each year, Attallah College holds an annual luncheon where undergraduate, graduate and Ph.D. scholarship and fellowship recipients are recognized.
 The luncheon also gives donors the opportunity to meet their student recipients and hear their stories.
 In its 2017 luncheon, Attallah College also awarded the Changing the World Award to Erin McGinnis Pullin, Director of Diversity & Inclusion at Chapman University.

-Read about the many students who received awards or fellowships in 2017.
+Read about the many students who received awards and fellowships in 2017.

 Attallah College hosts a reception for doctoral students, scholars, and international partners at the annual meeting of the American Educational Research Association (AERA), the premiere national research society.